 Talk to us

 If you want to talk directly with a member of the Careers team, we would love to meet with you.
-We are available in Careers Corner, Catalyst, on weekdays between 11am and 3pm for ad-hoc queries, or you can book an appointment with us in advance.
-See the different appointment types we have available below.Book your Careers appointment
+We are available in Careers Corner, Catalyst, on weekdays between 11am and 3pm term time, reducing to 11am-1pm during quieter times.
+You can discuss ad-hoc queries, or you can book an appointment with us in advance.
+See the different appointment types we have available below.Book an appointment

 Most of our appointments are available either in-person, over Microsoft Teams or as a phone call.
 When you book an appointment, you will have the option to select the format in the booking form you complete.

 Call into our new Careers Corner in Catalyst where you can ask an Advisor a quick question without needing to book an appointment.
-The service runs between 11am and 3pm weekdays.
+Careers Corner, Catalyst is open from 11am – 3pm on weekdays, during teaching weeks.
+In assessment and vacation periods the times are 11am – 1pm.
+No appointment in advance is necessary, simply turn up.

 Some examples of things you can chat to use about are: